capmeth/acid/docsite/docs/configuration/options.md

 ## copy

-Glob settings that identify files that need to be copied into `ouputDir`.
+Glob settings for static files that need to be copied into `output.dir`.

 ```js label="spec"
 copy: